webmeier/learnjs/outlines/outlines5.md

 16. Single page applications
 17. Next steps

-Detailed outline
+## Detailed outline

-1. JavaScript and its ecosystem
+1. JavaScript and its ecosystem - done
     1. How to use this course (Learning JavaScript quickly + no overwhelm) - done
     2. What is JavaScript and what its used for - done
     3. Varying versions of JavaScript (Point to ES6 article.
 Others can be found here.
 Things we need will be explained to you) - done